-[This is the version of this document from 5 January 2018 and includes any amendments published up to 31 December 2023.]
+[This is the version of this document as it was at 31 December 2000 to 29 September 2005.]

-[Note: The version of the Act as at 31 December 2023 was revised and consolidated by the Law Reform Commission of Uganda.
-All subsequent amendments have been researched and applied by Laws.
-Africa for ULII.]
+[Note: This legislation was revised and consolidated as at 31 December 2000 and 31 December 2023 by the Law Reform Commission of Uganda.
+All subsequent amendments have been researched and applied by Laws.Africa for ULII.]